Profitero-Data-Alchemists/katas-2023/functional_viewpoint/functional.md

 If the recipient does not have an account, they will be prompted to create one by logging into the app using their Google, Apple, or Microsoft ID.
 This feature encourages users to bring more people into the app, fostering community and increasing its user base.

 ![Sharing](sharing.jpg "Sharing")

 ## Work with travel agencies

+> **Travel Agency** is support-created object used to fill in agency details including contact info for HELP button.

 At the moment, our approach involves the manual maintenance of a list of travel agencies with the assistance of our support team.
 While we are actively exploring ways to automate this process in the future, the current focus is on ensuring the app's functionality.